Katy Sullivan: As actor

 She co-created SulliFlinn Productions with fellow Webster Grad, Becca Flinn White.
 They produce online comedy content, short films and are developing a comedy, Legs, based on their life experiences.
 They were 2015 fellows at the Producers Guild of America in their Power of Diversity program.

+As athlete

-Sullivan is also a four-times US champion in the 100 m.
+Sullivan is a four-time US champion in the 100 m.
 She was among the first bilateral above-knee amputees to compete in the Paralympics in ambulatory track when she ran in the London 2012 Paralympic Games, setting a new American record of 17.33 seconds and finishing 6th in the World.

 In November 2015, Sullivan received the Athletes in Excellence Award from The Foundation for Global Sports Development, in recognition of her community service efforts and work with youth.

-In April 2018, Sullivan was nominated as Outstanding Actress in a Play by the Outer Critics Circle Awards for her performance in the Pulitzer Prize-winning play Cost of Living.
-In June 2018, Sullivan won a Theatre World award for her performance in Cost of Living.